 The two then traveled through New Guinea where he helped with the war effort where she helped to string communication wires.

 Smoky was also able to tour hospitals through the Pacific and the United States where she was used as a therapy dog for soldiers who were wounded.
 After the war, the dog performed in various TV shows and also in Hollywood.

-The Yorkshire Terrier is unique in that it does not shed hair and therefore have to depend on their owners to keep their hair in check and if not checked, their hair have a tendency to keep on growing just like a humans.
-Dog shows mostly have their terriers with long hair but most owners prefer to keep their dog’s hair short to ensure better movement.
+The Yorkshire Terrier is unique in that it does not shed hair and therefore have to depend on their owners to keep their hair in check and if not checked, their hair tends to keep on growing just like a human.
+Dog shows mostly have their terriers with long hair, but most owners prefer to keep their dog’s hair short to ensure better movement.